History Of Cuban Coffee: The Rich History Behind Cuban Coffee

 In Cuban coffee, sugar is mixed in while brewing, giving it a unique flavor.
 Turkish coffee, on the other hand, is bold but not sweet since sugar is usually skipped.

 The way these coffees are made also sets them apart.
 Cuban coffee is made using a Moka pot, making it concentrated like espresso.
-Turkish coffee is made in a cezve, a pot with a long handle used over heat sources.
+Turkish coffee is made in a cezve, a coffee pot with a long handle used over heat sources.

 Both types offer intense flavors, but Cuban coffee stands out for its sweetness and depth from using specific tools like the moka pot.